Why this trail?

 - Time to complete: 3 hours

-Click on the little box in the corner to follow the trail.
+Click on the little box in the corner to open in your Google Maps.

-More coast path walking ideas will be at the end
+More walks near Folkestone will be at the end

 Out of the station, it’s a bit of a walk to get to the coast.
 You

-From here turn left and just follow the coastline.
+From the port, turn left and then follow the coastline.
 Soon you will find yourself at some steps, your first bit of uphill.
 Just to warm up the legs for the big uphill coming soon.

-As you leave Folkestone centre, take a look back at the houses.
+Once you have hiked up the hill, after leaving Folkestone centre, take a look back at the houses.

-Just a note, there will be moments on this trail, after you reach the top of the next hill, where the posts
+Just a note, there will be moments on this trail, after you reach the top of the next hill, where the signposts

 Reaching Dover

-More from the England South East Coast path
+More walks near Folkestone and the South East Coast

 - Walking from Margate to Ramsgate via Broadstairs – 8ish miles